Skip to content

 1. Using the @orama/plugin-secure-proxy npm package (see the official plugin documentation for details).
 This will allow you to perform hybrid and vector search with your Orama OSS instance with very little configuration.

-2. Using the @oramacloud/client npm package.
+2. Using the @oramacloud/secure-proxy npm package.

 Generating embeddings